Thushar-Sreenivas/create-react-boilerplate/README.md

 - You don't what is happening

 So that is the reason why this article provides the steps to create a boilerplate, rather than a boilerplate.

+The boilderplate main to have the following
+1. Styling
+2. Routing
+3. Lazy Loading of pages
+4. Document Head Management
+5. Error Boundary
+6. TypeScript (optional)
+7. State Management (not really)

 ###  Lets us start with the `create-react-app`